 Marea - New York City

 Marea, meaning (ocean) tide in Italian is located on the shores of Central Park South.
-With it's walls of lackered dark Zebrawood, illuminated marble bar and grand Murano glass chandeliers, this elegant restaurant fits in perfectly in the posh Columbus Circle neighborhood.
+With its walls of lacquered dark Zebra-wood, illuminated onyx bar and grand Murano glass chandeliers, this elegant restaurant fits in perfectly in the posh Columbus Circle neighborhood.
 I've enjoyed the prix fixe lunch menu here on previous occassions, but this time I opted for dinner.
-Marea prides itself not only on serving a refined seafood & shellfish selection, but also on the respect with which they choose and use their ingredients.
+Marea prides itself not only on serving a refined seafood & shellfish selection, but also their standards for sourcing high quality ingredients, and use the use of those ingredients.
 My grand mother would roll her eyes, but Executive Chef Michael White's hand made pasta is indeed award winning.
 Marea holds two Michelin stars, and amongst other accolades was named Best Italian Restaurant in NYC by Zagat - sorry Little Italy aficionados.
 The seafood- outstanding, the crowd- cosmopolitan and the atmosphere - vibrant.
 A writer is being interviewed on the right, and a foreign Diplomat discusses wine selections with his colleagues on the left.
 This is New York.
 I hope you enjoy my Dined There at Marea.

 Tartare - Yellowfin Tuna, Sunchokes, Radish, Calabrian Chillies